Commerce 101: The Top 11 Must-Know Acronyms for Merchants

 - Transactions must happen in a timely manner and with transparency; the velocity of receiving and sending information is crucial for maintaining this transparency.

-- Communications through EDI do not always occur in real-time, can affect transparency and communication with partners if not planned for accordingly.
+- Communications through EDI do not always occur in real-time.
+It can affect transparency and communication with partners if not planned for accordingly.

 Product Information Management is a crucial piece of technology for merchants and retailers; it manages master product information.
 Product information is clearly crucial for marketing and selling products through different distribution channels, but without the right mechanisms in place to push the right product information to the right sales channel, you’re not getting your money’s worth from your PIM instance.
 For maximum impact in delivering product information automatically to all sales channels in the correct configurations, pair your PIM with the right data integrator.